+385 (0)98 324795, +385 (0)98 340497

 In addition to the oak chronosequence, point dendrometers have also been installed in Haljevo – Kozaračke šume on pedunculate oak and red oak trees in order to determine differences in growth rates in relation to the increasing intensity of oak lace bug infestations and the resulting leaf damage as the vegetation season progresses.

-Installation of point dendrometers on pedunculate oak trees in the chronosequence experiment.
+Installation of point dendrometers on pedunculate oak trees in the chronosequence experiment and collection of data from the dendrometers.